 In October 2010, Bangladesh made a high-level political commitment to work with the FATF and APG to address its strategic AML/CFT deficiencies.
-Since June 2011, Bangladesh has taken steps towards improving its AML/CFT regime, including by issuing AML/CFT guidance notes for the insurance sector.
+Since October 2011, Bangladesh has taken steps towards improving its AML/CFT regime, including by issuing the Money Laundering Prevention Ordinance, 2012; an Ordinance to amend the Anti Terrorism Act (ATA), 2009; and the Mutual Legal Assistance Ordinance Criminal Matters, 2012.
+In addition, Bangladesh has reframed its Voluntary Tax Compliance (VTC) Programme, by issuing a new Statutory Regulatory Order (SRO), which rescinded the previous VTC programme to address the FATF concerns expressed in the public statement in the Chairman's Summary following the October 2011 plenary meeting.
 However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
-Bangladesh should continue to work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); (2) establishing and implementing adequate procedures to identify and freeze terrorist assets (Special Recommendation III); (3) implementing adequate procedures for the confiscation of funds related to money laundering (Recommendation 3); (4) ensuring a fully operational and effectively functioning Financial Intelligence Unit (Recommendation 26); (5) improving suspicious transaction reporting requirements (Recommendation 13 and Special Recommendation IV); and (6) improving international co-operation (Recommendations 36 and 39 and Special Recommendation V).
+Bangladesh should continue to work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); (2) establishing and implementing adequate procedures to identify and freeze terrorist assets (Special Recommendation III); (3) implementing adequate procedures for the confiscation of funds related to money laundering (Recommendation 3); (4) ensuring a fully operational and effectively functioning Financial Intelligence Unit (Recommendation 26); (5) improving suspicious transaction reporting requirements (Recommendation 13 and Special Recommendation IV); (6) improving international co-operation (Recommendation 36, Recommendation 39 and Special Recommendation V); and (7) issuing guidance to capital markets intermediaries to effectively extend the AML/CFT obligations, including with regard to the VTC program (Recommendation 5).
 The FATF encourages Bangladesh to address its remaining deficiencies and continue the process of implementing its action plan.